Wander Franco Player Props: Rays vs. White Sox

 Wander Franco At The Plate

-- Franco has an OPS of .911, fueled by an OBP of .372 and a team-best slugging percentage of .539 this season.
+- Franco has 12 doubles, four home runs and nine walks while hitting .292.

-- Among the qualified hitters in MLB play, he ranks 21st in batting average, 46th in on-base percentage, and 24th in slugging.
+- Among qualifying batters in MLB play, he ranks 35th in batting average, 59th in on-base percentage, and 30th in slugging.

-- Franco has driven in a run in 10 games this season (40.0%), including three games with more than one RBI (12.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Franco has picked up an RBI in 38.5% of his games this year, with two or more RBI in 11.5% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.